 make sure that it is compatible with the recorder that you are planning to use.

-One more word of advise, avoid purchasing a boxed system with cameras that use
+One more word of advice, avoid purchasing a boxed system with cameras that use

-a molex plug that carries both power, video, and audio.
+a molex plug that carries both power, video, and sometimes audio.
 While that makes the

 system easier to install, you are stuck with whatever cameras that are available